academe/SagePay-Integration/README.md

     // This is where the bank will return the user when they are finished there.
     // It needs to be an SSL URL to avoid browser errors.
 That is a consequence of
-    // the way the banks do the redirect back, and something we cannot control.
+    // the way the banks do the redirect back to the merchant site, and something we
+    // cannot control.
     $termUrl = 'https://example.com/your-3dsecure-result-handler-path/';

     // $md is optional and is usually a key to help find the transaction in storage.